 Maple Canyon Arch Trail is a 3.5 mile heavily trafficked out and back trail located near Fountain Green, Utah that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail.

 Maple Canyon is a fabulous place in general to explore, full of incredible rock climbing routes, slot canyons, and pristine forest.
 While in Maple Canyon, venture down a well-used trail up to the Arch.
 This is a natural archway that extends over an alcove on the south side of the Middle Fork of Maple Canyon.
 Once at the arch there are many bouldering opportunities to get a higher vantage point of the arch itself.
 Parking is $3